-The Group operates casinos and entertainment venues throughout the UK as well as properties in Egypt and South Africa.
+The Group operates casinos and entertainment venues throughout the UK as well as in Egypt.

 This statement is made solely on behalf of our UK operations; however, we seek to promote high standards throughout our businesses.

 The businesses for whom we make this statement operate in the United Kingdom which, we consider gives Metropolitan Gaming a low exposure to the risks of Modern Slavery.

 However, we seek to ensure that companies from which we purchase products and services are operating in an ethical and responsible manner.
 Our UK supply chain consists of large and small technology suppliers based in the UK and worldwide.
 In addition, there are the following suppliers based predominantly in the UK;